samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+### v4.0
+- Updated the JRE of the spigot compiler
+- Improved the Spigot installation
+- Improved the Paper installation
+- Improved the Purpur installation
+- Improved the Magma installation
+- Improved the Mohist installation
+- Added the Pufferfish fork
+- Fixed issue with CatServer fork
+- Optimized the scripts a bit
+- Added the Crucible fork
+- Fixed issue with Arclight fork
 ### v3.9
 - Paper fork updated to 1.19
 - Waterfall fork updated to 1.19